White-tailed eagle: Current status

 Densities of white-tailed eagles have greatly increased in some parts of the range due to conservation efforts.
 Some threats still remain, notably illegal persecution by gamebird shooting and egg thieves in Scotland.
 In prime habitat in north Europe, distance between breeding pairs can be only 4 km (even as little as 1–2 km locally) such as in Norway, density at one Polish forest were even reported at 6–7 in each square kilometer.
 In the late 1990s, it was estimated that Russia held as many as 5,000 to 7,000 pairs, with around 175 pairs in Greenland and almost 3,500 pairs in Europe, led by Norway (1,500+ pairs), European Russia (900–1,100), Poland (180–240), Germany (140–150) and Sweden (100–150).
 The largest population in Europe is found along the coast of Norway.
 The Norwegian population in 2008 was claimed to have stood at 9,000–11,000 pairs, much larger than prior estimates, and indeed this may refer to the total number of individuals rather than total breeding pairs.
 Even in the early 1980s, Norway maintained a population greater than all other European white-tailed eagle populations combined.
 In isolation, Turkey holds merely 10–30 pairs.
 Over 500 winter in Japan, mainly Hokkaido, but this island may have only 20 pairs breeding.
 Strong increases were recorded in Croatia, with no less than 135 breeding pairs estimated in Croatia by 2009, up from only 25–30 in 2007.

 Beyond the threat of chemical poisonings, a new threat from wind turbines is emerging with significant mortality (considerably in excess of the area's population productivity) occurring at the Smøla Wind Farm in Norway.
 From 2005 to 2010, 36 birds were killed by wind farm on the isle of Smøla, including four of the 45 recent radio-tagged fledglings.
 Breeding attempts within 500–1000 m of the wind farm were considerably reduced in success.
-The white-tailed eagles of the region seem to have no behavioral avoidance capabilities, as in many raptors, since the blades are not visible at close range.
+The white-tailed eagles of the region seem to have no behavioural avoidance capabilities, as in many raptors, since the blades are not visible at close range.
 In a recovering population in north-east Germany, a trade-off between the distance to neighbouring breeding pairs and to the nearest water body (the birds' favoured foraging habitat) was found.
 This indicates that pairs may be increasingly selecting suboptimal habitats to reduce competition as the population increases, and has implications in the management of such populations.